 NATIVE AMERICAN POTTERY

 India has a great and ancient tradition of pottery making.
-The origin of pottery in India can be traced back to the neolithic age, with coarse handmade pottery – bowls, jars, vessels – in various colours such as red, orange, brown, black and cream.
-The real beginning of Indian pottery is with the Indus Valley Civilization.
-There is proof of pottery being constructed in two ways, handmade and wheel-made.
-Harrappan and Mohanjodaro cultures heralded the age of wheel-made pottery, characterized by well-burnt black painted red wares
+The origin of pottery can be traced back to the Indus Valley Civilization & Neolithic age.
+The coarse hand-made pottery of bowls, jars, and vessels – in various colours such as red, orange, brown, black, and cream.
+There is proof that pottery is constructed either hand-made or wheel-made.
+Harappan and Mohenjo-Daro cultures heralded the age of wheel-made pottery, characterized by well-burnt black-painted red wares.

 We welcome enquiry for special commission.